kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## this //L
+ "this" works as a reference to the current Object whose Method or constructor is being invoked.
+The "this" keyword can be used to refer to any member of the current object from within an instance Method or a constructor.
+Example:
+ public class User {
+	String userName;
+	String password;
+	String email;
+	int userID;
+	public User(String userName, String password, String email, int userID) {
+		this.userName = userName;
+		this.password = password;
+		this.email = email;
+		this.userID = userID;
+	}

 ## constructors //T
 A constructor is used to initialize the object.
 A constuctor looks like a method and is sometimes called a constructor method.